lisadur/the-trash-separator/README.md

   - By pressing left, the trash item is allocated to the black trash bin (residual waste)
 - When the trash item is allocated correctly, the user receives a trash point (score goes up), and the next item is shown
 - Players have 3 lives
-- If an item is placed in the wrong bin, players lose one life and get a message to try again, until all lives are used up
+- If an item is placed in the wrong bin, players lose one life and get a message to try again, as well as a hint on which trash bin to choose
 - If all lives are used up, the game is over - and players will receive a message about where they should have placed their last trash item correctly.
 Also, they can restart the game by pressing a restart button.
 - Info box in the start screen: How to play, information on waste bins
 - Score and lives are tracked locally